tomorrowdevs-projects/real-world-projects/README.md

-# Real-World Frontend Projects
+# Real-World Projects

-The purpose is to create a collection of useful real-world project to **really** learn Frontend Development with a learn-by-doing approach.
+The purpose is to create a collection of useful real-world project to **really** learn Programming with a learn-by-doing approach.

 # Contributing